 One not incidental problem with the UAE’s no-questions-asked approach is that gold from the eastern Democratic Republic of Congo—gold that is funding a tragic civil war there—easily makes its way to Dubai, after which it has no trouble filtering into the global gold supply.
 Diamonds with unethical origins also arrive in Dubai, get mixed with other stones, and then get exported again, their origins forgotten.

 But another problem is that Dubai makes it easy for diamond traders to cheat African treasuries.
 When diamond companies bring diamonds into Dubai, the diamonds often have an artificially low value.
-Then the companies export the same diamonds from Dubai at a much higher price, often 40 or 50 percent greater.
+Then the companies export the same diamonds from Dubai at a higher price, often 40 or 50 percent greater.
 This practice—known as transfer pricing—basically means that countries like Zimbabwe aren’t able to tax diamonds at their true value.
-Partnership Africa Canada estimates that this method of tax evasion lost the Zimbabwean Treasury an estimated $770 million in taxable revenues between 2008 and 2012.
+Partnership Africa Canada estimates that this method of tax evasion lost the Zimbabwean Treasury about $770 million in taxable revenues between 2008 and 2012.
 On average, it believes, Zimbabwean diamonds routed through Dubai were undervalued by 50 percent.

-Regardless, the diamond industry still owes a deep debt to the Zimbabwean people.
+Regardless, the diamond industry owes a deep debt to the Zimbabwean people.
 In 2008, the Zimbabwean army massacred more than 200 people in the Marange diamond fields to make way for diamond mining, then local enslaved adults and children.
 The international community hoped that by transferring diamond mining to private companies, diamonds would start to become a net positive for Zimbabwe.
 It’s unclear now if that will ever happen.